xeylou/testade.xeylou.fr/content/posts/itop-walkthrough/index.md

 {{< /mermaid >}}
 </div>

+Regarding only these three objects, links can be done.
+Before that, checking links between objects from [default objects](#default-objects).

 `Organizations` are owning `CIs`.
-Those CIs, depending what they are, have rich `Properties` containing all types of other objects.
-CIs are exposed to `Services` & are ruled by `Provider Contracts`. `Documents` can be linked to them & they can be related to `Tickets`.
+CIs are exposed to `Services` & are ruled by `Provider Contracts`.
+They can be related to `Documents` & appear in `Tickets`.

 <div style="background-color:white">
 {{< mermaid >}}